 The best thing you can do is make sure the home is in the condition it was originally rented, if not better.
-It will cost you a lot less to pay a handyman to deal with minor repairs than leaving it for the landlord.
+It will cost you a lot less to pay a handyman to deal with minor repairs than leaving it to the landlord.
 In many cases, landlords are known to get a few inflated estimates to deduct the amount from your deposit, yet fix the problem themselves.
-Also, although nail holes are considered normal wear, some landlords to deduct for them.
+Also, although nail holes are considered normal wear, some landlords deduct them.
 Rub a bar of white soap over the holes to fill them in prior to doing your final walk-through, if you don’t have time to fill them in properly.

 Unpaid Utility Bills

 If the utilities get transferred directly back to your landlord’s name, they may require proof that the final bill has been paid before releasing that amount of the deposit.
 Take care of your final bill promptly, and make sure you get a receipt or confirmation code.

 The last thing you want to do is spent time cleaning after moving out, but you don’t want the price of an expensive cleaning service coming out of your security deposit either.
 If you have a relative or friend looking to make some extra money, they may take care of it for you.
 You can rent carpet cleaner at most local grocery stores.

 If you have pets, be sure to get a carpet cleaning product designed for pet odors.
 If your landlord smells pet odors they may keep some of your deposit to have the carpets professionally cleaned, even if you did them.